CNA-Tech/PKS-Ninja/LabGuides/BonusLabs/wavefront.md

 # Lab - PKS / Wavefront Integration
 ## -- Under Construction -- _Please use proper PR process to contribute to this lab guide.
 It is recommended that you work on a single section per PR.
-For file paths, screenshots, URLs, etc., atempt to maintain 'look and feel' of other sections_
+For file paths, screenshots, URLs, etc., attempt to maintain 'look and feel' of other sections_

 **Contents:**